 The study offers additional evidence that the messages people receive about their abilities has a major impact on performance and achievement.
 Teachers, parents, and coaches often deliver a variety of messages regarding intelligence as well as other abilities.
 These messages often emphasize either a nature (“You’re so smart!,” “You’re so talented!”) or nurture (“You worked really hard!
 You put a lot of effort into that!”) approach.

-Schoder’s work, along with Dweck’s earlier findings, suggest that parents, educators, and others should carefully think about the messages they send and focus on giving praise that stresses efforts rather than innate abilities.
+Schoder’s work, along with Dweck’s earlier findings, suggests that parents, educators, and others should carefully think about the messages they send and focus on giving praise that stresses efforts rather than innate abilities.

 Whether nature or nurture has a bigger influence on intelligence may not matter as much as what people believe about whether their abilities are fixed or malleable.
 Delivering effort-based messages might be the key to developing a “growth mindset” and boosting achievement, performance, and motivation.